theotown/lagom.github.io/documentation/latest/java/resources/releases/Migration16.md

 #### Configuration changes

-* `lagom.serialization.json.compress-larger-than` is now configured with `akka.serialization.jackson.jackson-json-gzip.compress-larger-than`
+* `lagom.serialization.json.compress-larger-than` is now configured with `akka.serialization.jackson.jackson-json-compressed.compression.compress-larger-than`
 * `lagom.serialization.json.jackson-modules` is now configured in `akka.serialization.jackson.jackson-modules`

 #### JSON Compression threshold

 When marking a serializable class with `CompressedJsonable` compression will only kick in when the serialized representation goes past a threshold.
-The default value for `akka.serialization.jackson.jackson-json-gzip.compress-larger-than` is 32 Kilobytes.
+The default value for `akka.serialization.jackson.jackson-json-compressed.compression.compress-larger-than` is 32 Kilobytes.
 As mentioned above, this setting was previously configure by `lagom.serialization.json.compress-larger-than` and defaulted to 1024 bytes.
 (See [#1983](https://github.com/lagom/lagom/pull/1983))

 ### Remoting Artery